 Dealing with Firearms

 A firearm can normally remain in an estate for a reasonable amount of time while the estate is being settled.
-When you are ready to distribute a firearm, it is your responsibility to ensure that the intended recipient has a valid a Possession and Acquisition License (PAL).
+When you are ready to sell or distribute a firearm, it is your responsibility to ensure that the intended recipient has a valid a Firearm License.
 You can call the Canadian Firearms Program (CFP) at 1-800-731-4000 to confirm the validity of a license.

 Handguns